Stypox/stypox.github.io/README.md

 ## License

-The code (HTML, CSS, Python, Shell scripts, and so on) are licensed under GPLv3.
+The code (HTML, CSS, Python, Shell scripts, and so on) is licensed under GPLv3.
 For everything else (i.e. my personal data) all rights are reserved.